Damon Inc.: Damon Announces Board Update

-Vancouver, British Columbia--(Newsfile Corp. - February 23, 2026) - Damon Inc. (OTC Pink: DMNIF) ("Damon" or the "Company"), a designer and developer of electric motorcycles and other personal mobility products that seek to empower the personal mobility sector through innovation, today that Mr. Karan Sodhi resigned from the Board.
-Mr. Sodhi's resignation was not related to any disagreement with the Company.
+Vancouver, British Columbia--(Newsfile Corp. - February 27, 2026) - Damon Inc. (OTC Pink: DMNIF) ("Damon" or the "Company"), a designer and developer of electric motorcycles and other personal mobility products that seek to empower the personal mobility sector through innovation, today that the Board of Directors including the Chief Executive Officer and Chief Financial Officer has resigned.

 For more information about Damon's vision for a connected mobility future and to learn about the investment opportunity, please visit https://invest.damon.com/.